 Dutch oven or 3-quart saucepan

-If you prefer to use a less spicy dried chili pepper, you can substitute one dried chile arbol or dried Kashmiri red chili.
-You can also omit the chili pepper entirely.
+If you prefer to use a less spicy dried chile pepper, you can substitute one dried chile arbol or dried Kashmiri red chile.
+You can also omit the chile pepper entirely.

 My local stores all carry Montana Frozen Baby Okra, which I like a lot because the okra come as diminutive but whole pods.
 You can use whatever frozen okra is available to you, but keep in mind cut okra will lend the sauce okra's characteristic sliminess, which isn't a bad thing, necessarily.
 Whole pods will not.

 For the tomato sauce, if you don't have any on hand, you can also use tomato purée, like passatta, or you can blitz a can of whole peeled tomatoes using an immersion blender or blender.